-A multi-disciplinary First Article Prize Committee appointed by the CES Executive Committee will choose the winner.
-The prize winner will receive $250 and public recognition on CES’ website and publications.
+A multi-disciplinary First Article Prize Committee appointed by CES will choose the winners.
+Each prize winner will receive $250 and public recognition on CES’ website and publications.

 *The European Studies First Article Prize is awarded in odd years, alternating with the European Studies Book Award.